CTActual/hoopla-php-framework/install.docs/INSTALLATION.md

 8. Make use of the sample application from our repo

 	You should find a sample application that uses the framework available on our repo.
 This will guide you on how the framework "works".

+9. New for 2024

+	We have added a field to the HFW database table "pg_pg_obj_brg" called "use_def_ctx_bit".
+There is a file in the "install.scripts" folder, "update.hfw.db.for.2024.sql" that should be run on older databases only to update them to the latest structure.
+This new field and changes in the export library framework classes might result in changes in the behavior of previously created projects and they will need to be tested before any production changes are applied.
+The same script also adds a new table to the database needed for new multi-project feature to run correctly.
+So, running "update.hfw.db.for.2024.sql" in PHPMyAdmin or on the MySQL command line will make both updates.
+The new 2024 version will not require this script to be run.